State's new coronavirus cases rise by 7,459; deaths double in day to 85

 In one week cases have risen by 45,149 for an average of 6,450 at 5.0 percent.
 The previous week the increase was 35,759 with an average of 5,108.
 The average since the first case, which was 261 days ago, is 3,438 per day.

-Florida's total of 897,323 cases is around 8 percent of the total infections in the U.S., which passed 11 million Sunday and 10 million one week ago Monday, though the state only comprises 6.5 percent of the population.
+Florida's total of 897,323 cases is 7.9 percent of the total infections in the U.S., which passed 11 million Sunday and 10 million one week ago Monday, though the state only comprises 6.5 percent of the population.

 Palm Beach County's daily cases increased by 400 one day after 358.
 On Sept.
 28, the rise was 27.